vollkorn1982/avatar/README.md

 How to incorporate in github enterprise
 ---------------------------------------

-Edit the file gitlab.yml and replace the gravatar URL with http://&lt;yourserver&gt;/
+Go to the management console and enter the gravatar URL http://&lt;yourserver&gt;/

 ToDo
 ----